 Ryan and Benjamin Brown were driving just a block away from their home in a predominantly white neighborhood when they were pulled over by Colorado Springs police.
 To justify the stop, an officer later claimed that the men had been observed earlier in the day driving slowly through “a high crime area,” terminology that the complaint asserts is law enforcement code for “driving while black.”

-The two brothers were within a block of their home when they were stopped.
-Shortly after pulling the car over, an officer opened the driver’s door and, pointing his taser at Benjamin, demanded that he exit the vehicle.
-The officers immediately handcuffed, searched, and then detained him in the back of a police vehicle, even though he had been fully cooperative, no weapons or contraband were found, and there was no evidence to suggest that he had been involved in any criminal activity.
+A taser-wielding officer ordered Benjamin Brown, the driver, out of the car.
+He was handcuffed, searched without cause, and detained in the back of a police vehicle, even though he had been cooperative, no weapons or contraband were found, and there was no evidence to suggest that he had been involved in a crime.

-As his brother was being removed from the car, Ryan Brown began recording the scene on his phone.
-His repeated requests for the officers to identify the reason for the traffic stop were ignored, despite official Colorado Springs Police Department policy that instructs officers to begin each interaction by advising drivers of what prompted the stop.
-The video recording catches a quick glimpse of an officer approaching the passenger-side door with a gun raised in a shooting position.
-Officers worked together to force Ryan from his car, push him to the ground, face down in the snow, search him, and cuff him, all the while at gunpoint.
+Ryan Brown then began recording the scene on his phone.
+His repeated requests for the officers to identify the reason for the stop were ignored.
+Officers worked together to force him out of the car, push him to the ground, face down in the snow, search him, and cuff him, all the while at gunpoint.

-When dragging Ryan out of the car, officers are heard saying he is not under arrest and that they were just checking him for weapons.
+While dragging Ryan Brown out of the car, officers on the video are heard saying that he is not under arrest and that they were just checking him for weapons.
 No weapons were found.
-Officers took Ryan’s phone, turned off the video, and threw it in the snow.
+Officers grabbed his phone and threw it in the snow.

 Return to Search Menu